 Digital Making in the Curriculum

-CCW Digital are really please to be 1 of 28 projects who have been awarded funding by the Teaching and Learning Exchange supported projects focusing on Creative Curricula.
+CCW Digital are really pleased to be 1 of 28 projects who have been awarded funding by the Teaching and Learning Exchange supported projects focusing on Creative Curricula.
 Projects will run Spring Term 2017 to Autumn Term 2017.
 Visit the Teaching and Learning Fund for more information.

 Summary: Digital Making in the Curriculum Project